On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Background on elliptic curves

+The determinant of this representation is the cyclotomic character; so in the principal series case we have $\chi_2=\chi_1^{-1}\cdot |\,|_F$ and in the supercuspidal case, Lemma \ref{lem:centralChar} applies.

-Next, we consider two cases. \begin{itemize} \item If $E$ has potentially good reduction, then $\rho_{E,p}(I_F)$ has finite order.
-We take $N=0$ and $\rho_E$ is obtained by extension of scalars of the restriction~$\rho_{E,p}|_{W_F}$ via an embedding $\iota\colon \Q_p \hookrightarrow \C$; the $\C$-equivalence class is well-defined, independent of choices. \item Otherwise, $E$ has potentially multiplicative reduction, and so $\rho_{E,p}(I_F)$ is infinite.
+Next, we consider two cases. \begin{itemize} \item If $E$ has potentially good reduction, then $\rho_{E,\ell}(I_F)$ has finite order.
+We take $N=0$ and $\rho_E$ is obtained by extension of scalars of the restriction~$\rho_{E,\ell}|_{W_F}$ via an embedding $\iota\colon \Q_\ell \hookrightarrow \C$; the $\C$-equivalence class is well-defined, independent of choices.
+(See also Remark~\ref{rmk:Cp}.) \item Otherwise, $E$ has potentially multiplicative reduction, and so $\rho_{E,\ell}(I_F)$ is infinite.
 Then $E$ obtains split multiplicative reduction over an at most quadratic extension $K$.
 Let $\chi$ be the at most quadratic character of $W_F$ attached to $K$.
 Then we take $N = $ and $\rho_E = \Sp(\chi)$ the Steinberg representation attached to $\chi$. \end{itemize}

 In either case, we define the \defi{inertial WD-type}~$\tau_E$ of $E$ to be the equivalence class $\tau_E= [\rho_E,N]$ as defined in section~\ref{S:inertialTypes}.
-Finally, we note that the conductors of~$\rho_{E,p}$ and~$\tau_E$ are both equal to~$N_E$ (see e.g.~Rohrlich \cite[\S 18]{roh94} or~Darmon--Diamond--Taylor \cite[Remark~2.14]{DDT}).
+Finally, we note that the conductors of~$\rho_{E,p}$ and~$\tau_E$ are both equal to $N_E$, the conductor of $E$ (see e.g.~Rohrlich \cite[\S 18]{roh94} or~Darmon--Diamond--Taylor \cite[Remark~2.14]{DDT}).

 \begin{example} If $E$ already has good reduction over $F$, then $\tau_E$ is trivial. \end{example}